Code Words

 Coincidental cohesion

-Degree of components grouped into a module arbitrarily.
+Components being arbitrarily grouped into a module.
 Ex. “utility” modules.
 See also cohesion.

 Coupling